Translate this page from English...

 Concurrent Sessions are in the format of an engaged lecture or interactive data presentation.
 They should include reasonable time for answering audience questions, but should primarily be presentations of experience with critical thinking in research, theory, or practice.
-Each Concurrent Session runs 50 minutes in length.
+Each Concurrent Session runs one hour in length.

 Roundtable Discussions are held in circles and are more discourse-based.
-Typically, Roundtable Presenters will be placed in groups of 2-3 based upon overlapping subject matter.
-Roundtable Presenters will take their respective turns conducting a 10-15 minute presentation, and after all presentations are finished, the discussion will open into a Socratic dialogue among everyone in the circle.
-All Roundtable Discussions take place concurrently for 60 minutes.
+Typically, Roundtable Presenters will be placed into groups of 2-3 based upon overlapping subject matter.
+Roundtable Presenters will take their respective turns conducting 10-15 minute presentations, and after all presentations are finished, the discussion will open into a Socratic dialogue among everyone in the circle.
+All Roundtable Discussions take place concurrently for one hour.

 All proposed Guest Presentations should be based on sound research, substantive theory, and/or substantive experience with critical thinking.
 All proposals will be evaluated by Senior Fellows of the Foundation for Critical Thinking.